-I attended a great local Tweetup last night in Orange County.
+I attended a great local Tweetup last night in my local Orange County, California.
 There were many people who I had communicated with on Twitter and finally had the chance to meet…the feeling was almost like seeing long lost friends!
 I will save Tweetups for another blog post, because what interested me last night were how many people I met last night that were active on Twitter but not at all on LinkedIn.
 Many saw the latter as just being a site for “professionals” or really didn’t know what to do with it.
-The good news is that my Windmill Networking book on LinkedIn will help both those just learning about it embrace the platform as well as assist advanced users in finding value they didn’t even know existed on the platform through the lens of Windmill Networking.
+The good news is that my Windmill Networking book on LinkedIn will help both those just learning about it embrace the platform as well as assist advanced users in finding value they didn’t even know existed on the platform.
 In order to really explain what is the value of spending time on LI to those that are new to it or do not fully understand it, I think it is best to ask what it is in the first place and elaborate some reasons why everyone (and I mean everyone from Gen Y and Millenial college students to Baby Boomers) should be utilizing it.

 What is LinkedIn?